jitterbytes/Arduino_nano/02_Timers/README.md

 > Used for: Simple delays, millis(), micros(), PWM(fast/phase connect)
 * **TCCR0A (Timer Counter Control Register A)**
   - Purpose: Set PWM Mode, Toggle OC0A and OC0B pins
   - Use Case: Want PWM Pin on D5/D6 or toggle pin on compare
+* **TCCR0B (Timer Counter Control Register B)**
+  - Purpose: Select Prescaler and mode bits
+  - Use Case: To start timer clock
+* **TCNT0 (Timer Counter Register)**
+  - Purpose: Counter (0 - 255)
+  - Use Case: Read/Write when polling based overflow
+* **OCR0A/OCR0B (Output Compare Register)**
+  - Purpose: Compare Match Values
+  - Use Case: In CTC Mode (Clear timer on Match) or PWM
+* **TIMSK0 (Timer Interrupt Mask Register)**
+  - Purpose: Enable Interrupts (Overflow Compare Match)
+  - Use Case: When you want timer interrupt instead of polling
+* **TIFR0 (Timer Interrupt Flag Register)**
+  - Purpose: Flag bits (Check if event happened)
+  - Use Case: Use polling mode to see if overflow compare occcured